Analysis | Two-State Solution

 The Background

 The two-state solution dates to the 1937 Peel Commission, which recommended partition of what was then British Mandatory Palestine to stop Arab-Jewish violence.
 The United Nations embraced a different partition plan in 1947, but the Arabs rejected both, leading to Israel’s declaration of independence in 1948 and the first Arab-Israeli war.
-That period produced more than half a million Palestinian refugees who either fled or were expelled from their homes.
+That period produced more than half a million Palestinian refugees.
 In a 1967 war, Israel captured, among other Arab territories, the Gaza Strip, West Bank and east Jerusalem, putting residents under military occupation, which fanned Palestinian nationalism.
 After a Palestinian uprising that began in 1987 claimed more than 1,200 Palestinian and 200 Israeli lives, secret negotiations produced the landmark 1993 Oslo accords.
 As an interim measure, Palestinians gained limited self-rule under an entity called the Palestinian Authority.
 The occupation, Israeli settlement building and violence continued, however, as the two sides repeatedly failed to resolve issues standing in the way of a promised final agreement that presumably would establish a Palestinian state.
 A second Palestinian uprising, from 2000 to 2005, was especially bloody.
 Most countries already recognize Palestine as a state, but that hasn’t changed things on the ground: Israel has ultimate control over the territory.
 Stumbling blocks in Israeli-Palestinian negotiations included where to draw borders, how to share Jerusalem, and the status of Palestinian refugees.
 Israel acted alone in 2005, withdrawing its troops and settlers from the Gaza Strip, while largely sealing the frontier and later imposing a blockade after the militant group Hamas wrested control of the territory from the Palestinian Authority in 2007.
 Gaza subsequently became a launchpad for rockets and mortars into Israel.
+According to polls, 35% of Israelis supported the concept of a two-state solution in March, and 42% of Palestinians backed it in December.

 The Argument

-Supporters of Netanyahu’s annexation proposal say Israelis have a right to remain permanently in the West Bank, which they call by its biblical name of Judea and Samaria — the cradle of Jewish civilization.
+In response to Trump’s proposal, Netanyahu vowed to move ahead with an earlier proposal to extend Israeli sovereignty to the West Bank Jewish settlements.
+Supporters of annexation say Israelis have a right to remain permanently in the West Bank, which they call by its biblical name of Judea and Samaria — the cradle of Jewish civilization.
 Critics say annexing the settlements would make it all but impossible for the Palestinians to have a viable state.
 If Israel ultimately took full control over more Palestinians in the West Bank, it would have to choose between offering them citizenship — diluting the country’s Jewish majority — or keeping them stateless, reinforcing accusations of apartheid.
 If it did offer them citizenship in a democratic binational state, elections would determine who controls the government.
 While a growing number of Palestinians favor this approach, few Israelis do.
 Jews would outnumber Arabs in such a state today but barely, and perhaps not for long given the likely return of Palestinian refugees and the higher Arab birth rate.
 For Jews to be a minority would defeat the purpose of creating the world’s only Jewish state.
-No one particularly champions perpetuation of the status quo.
-In the absence of progress toward two states or a sound alternative, however, that looks to be the most likely outcome for the foreseeable future.

 The Reference Shelf